loglabs/mltrace/docs/source/logging.rst

         # Run cleaning function
         clean_data("raw_data.csv")

 That's it!
 Now, every time this file is run, a new run for the cleaning component is logged.

+To see an example of ``mltrace`` integrated in a toy ML pipeline, check out the ``db`` branch of [this repo](https://github.com/shreyashankar/toy-ml-pipeline/tree/shreyashankar/db).
 The next step will demonstrate how to query and use the UI.